Rubella in Japan

 - Infants (6–11 months of age) should have 1 dose of MMR (measles, mumps, and rubella) vaccine.

 - Children in the United States routinely receive MMR vaccination at age 12–15 months.

-- Children 12 months of age or older should have 2 doses, separated by at least 28 days.
+- Adults and children 1 year of age or older should have 2 doses of MMR vaccine separated by at least 28 days.

 - CDC Rubella Homepage

 - MMR Vaccine Information Statement

 - Rubella in CDC’s Yellow Book (Health Information for International Travel)